sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/downloading-and-installing-reshade.md

 ![ReShade Logo](../images/rs_gradiant.png){: style="max-width:17%" }

-ReShade is an advanced and customizable post-processing injector designed to enhance the visual aesthetics of video games.
-It operates by interfacing directly with the game's rendering API, thereby offering a wide range of visual effects, including but not limited to depth of field, color correction, and ambient occlusion.

-ReShade is highly compatible and works well with most games, including those utilizing DirectX (versions 9 to 12), OpenGL, and Vulkan.
+ReShade is a post-processing injector for enhancing video game visuals.
+It interfaces with the game's rendering API for effects like depth of field and color correction.
+Compatible with most games and APIs like DirectX, OpenGL, and Vulkan, the guides below detail its installation and customization process.

-These guides will walk you through the downloading and installing procedures of ReShade so that you can easily customize your game, the way that you want.
+These guides below will walk you through the downloading and installing procedures of ReShade so that you can easily customize your game, the way that you want.

 ---

 <details markdown="block" class="details-tree">
 <summary>Downloading the ReShade Installer</summary>

-First, visit the [official ReShade website](https://reshade.me/#download) and scroll down to the very bottom.
+[Visit the official ReShade website](https://reshade.me/#download) and scroll to the bottom.

 <video id="rs_scroll.webm" autoplay muted loop style="max-width:55%" src="../images/downloading-and-installing-reshade/rs_scroll.webm" type="video/webm"></video>

-Once at the bottom, you'll find two distinct ReShade builds.

-Below will be information to help you familiarize yourself with which build to choose for your games:

 {: .warning }
-Only download ReShade from offical sources to avoid malicious files and potential threats!
+Download ReShade only from official sources to avoid threats and shady software!

+You'll find two ReShade builds at the bottom.
+The information below will guide you on the right build for your games.

 ---